open-edge-insights/video-custom-udfs/README.md

     This directory need to have the Algo/pre-processing implementation which defines the necessary callbacks, IR files and other configurational files as per need.
 User can place them directly without having another directory level too, in that case the ***Dockerfile*** and ***docker-compose.yml*** should update the path accordingly.
 User can find sample implementation in [custom sample UDF](../CustomUdfs) directory.

 # **Build and deploy Process**
-The build process is similar to the EIS's build and deploy process with some minor chnages.
+The build process is similar to the EII's build and deploy process with some minor chnages.
 Please find the ordered steps for building and deploying the Custom UDFs.

-  * As per EIS default scenario, the sample custom UDF containers are not mandatory containers to run, hence the eis_builder.py should run "video-streaming-all-udfs.yml".
+  * As per EII default scenario, the sample custom UDF containers are not mandatory containers to run, hence the builder.py should run "video-streaming-all-udfs.yml".
 All the sample UDF containers are added in this example.
 Below code snnipet signifies the same.

     ```yml
     AppName: